A working farm in the beautiful Surrey countryside, there's a play barn, baby animals, pig racing and tractor rides.

 YHA Tanners Hatch Surrey Hills is a classic country cottage with low-beamed ceilings throughout and bags of character.
 There are 15 beds arranged across three bedrooms (one 7 bed and one 6 bed dorm with bunk beds, one private double room).
 All bed linen is provided.
 We have a lounge with real fire, sofas and armchairs which is perfect for cosying up in after a busy day.
 Our dining room has a woodburner, tables and wooden benches.
 There are sinks in the bedrooms.
 Toilets and showers are in a separate building outside.

-With two bedrooms, a campers' kitchen and outside decking with a BBQ, these tents are the epitome of glamping.
+With two bedrooms, a campers' kitchen and outside decking, these tents are the epitome of glamping.
 Each Safari Tent sleeps four to six people comfortably in a double bed, a pair of bunk beds and a sofa/pull-out double bed.
 Mattresses and bedding are all included.
 There is also a woodburner inside to keep you cosy.
 There are two safari tents at YHA Tanners Hatch Surrey Hills.

 Hire the whole place